Support the wellbeing of a young person

 - Talks about having thoughts of suicide

-- Your teen believes that their mind is being controlled or is out of control, or they are hearing voices
+- Your young person believes that their mind is being controlled or is out of control, or they are hearing voices

-It can be very difficult distinguishing whether some of your teen’s actions and behaviors are just part of their adolescent adjustment process or whether they are signs and symptoms of a problem that needs discussing with a health professional.
+It can be very difficult distinguishing whether some of your young person’s actions and behaviors are just part of their adolescent adjustment process or whether they are signs and symptoms of a problem that needs discussing with a health professional.

 When they need immediate help

-There may be a situation when your teen needs immediate help and wants to be able to talk to someone urgently.
+There may be a situation when your young person needs immediate help and wants to be able to talk to someone urgently.

-If you have discussed a potential mental health problem with your teen or want to take a proactive approach because you are concerned that your child might be vulnerable, it makes sense to set up a number of emergency contact numbers on their cell phone.
+If you have discussed a potential mental health problem with your young person or want to take a proactive approach because you are concerned that your child might be vulnerable, it makes sense to set up a number of emergency contact numbers on their cell phone.

 It would be a good idea to make sure that they have a phone number for a trusted friend or relative they know they can talk to if they are finding it difficult talking to you about their problems because you are their parent/carer.